 These holidays, dedicated to Bacchus and his teacher and companion in celebration, Silenus, were prohibited by Emperor Theodosius II, who outlawed pagan cults.
 As also happens with celebrations of the deceased and Marian feasts, these pagan traditions were somehow assimilated and preserved by Christianity, which established the feast of Saint Joseph at the turn of the spring equinox, thus perpetuating ancient customs through new celebrations, such as the Fanoja of San Giuseppe.

-The history of the real Zeppole di San Giuseppe is intertwined with that of the ancient Kingdom of Naples.
-Various hypotheses attribute its invention to religious communities such as the nuns of San Gregorio Armeno, Croce di Lucca or dello Splendore.
-The first written documentation of the Zeppole di San Giuseppe recipe dates back to 1837, in a treatise on Neapolitan cuisine by Ippolito Cavalcanti.
+The history of the actual Zeppole di San Giuseppe is intertwined with that of the ancient Kingdom of Naples.
+Various hypotheses attribute their invention to religious communities such as the nuns of San Gregorio Armeno, Croce di Lucca or dello Splendore.

 In addition to Puglia and Campania, zeppole are a fixed element of the celebrations of San Giuseppe also in Calabria, Sicily, and in many other regions of the South, prepared on special occasions and holidays to bring families and friends together around laid tables.
 Furthermore, their presence on the menus of bars and pastry shops throughout the year testifies to how much they are rooted in the culinary culture of the South and loved by adults and children.